RAF Upwood

 Royal Air Force Upwood or more simply RAF Upwood is a former Royal Air Force station adjacent to the village of Upwood, Cambridgeshire, England, in the United Kingdom.

-It was a non-flying station which was under the control of the United States Air Force from 1981, and one of three RAF stations in Cambridgeshire used by the United States Air Forces in Europe (USAFE).
+From 1981 it was a non-flying station under the control of the United States Air Force, and one of three RAF stations in Cambridgeshire used by the United States Air Forces in Europe (USAFE).
 Upwood, along with RAF Molesworth and RAF Alconbury are considered the "Tri-Base Area" due to their close geographic proximity, and interdependency.

 History

 First World War

 The Royal Flying Corps requisitioned 160 acre of farmland near the village of Upwood, Huntingdonshire, in 1917.
 In September of that year the station opened as Bury (Ramsey).
 This initial name referred to its location near the village of Bury and the larger market town of Ramsey.
 Initially there were no permanent flying units assigned to the station.
-Instead, No. 75 Squadron flying BE.2 aircraft out of nearby RAF Elmswell, Suffolk, used the station as a night-landing ground and satellite field.
+Instead, No. 75 Squadron flying Royal Aircraft Factory B.E.2 aircraft out of nearby RAF Elmswell, Suffolk, used the station as a night-landing ground and satellite field.

 When it opened, there were no permanent buildings at the airfield.
 By the summer of 1918 a number of huts and five hangars were in place.
 It was during this time that the field was renamed Upwood.

 In July 1918, No. 191 (Night) Training Squadron moved to Upwood.
-In addition to BE.2s, 191 NTS also flew the DH.6.
-Whilst at Upwood they converted to the FE.2b.
+In addition to BE.2s, 191 NTS also flew the Airco DH.6.
+Whilst at Upwood they converted to the Royal Aircraft Factory F.E.2b.

-In October 1918, No. 190 (Night) Training Squadron arrived flying the 504K.
+In October 1918, No. 190 (Night) Training Squadron arrived flying the Avro 504K.

 After the end of the First World War in November 1918, the squadrons were no longer needed and were disbanded in May and June 1919.
 The airfield itself was returned to the local community and the buildings cleared.
 This ended the first round of activity at RAF Upwood.